philipp-riddle/xtraverse.php/README.md

 $nodes = $traverseService->getNodes($path); // this function will split up the path by its steps (explode by '.')
 ```

-Every step is delimited with a dot ('.') and if you want to query for an ID simply append it to the path with closed brackets.
+Every step is delimited with a dot ('.').
+If you want to query for an ID simply append it to the path with closed brackets.

 Now let the traversing begin:

 ```php
 use Phiil\XTraverse\Service\TraverseService;